brodieaustin/poisoned-well-novel/poisoned-well.md

 The slaves weren't so lucky.
 The drivers parked the trains just outside the cool shady relief of the oasis.
 One man grew hysterical in the hot sun, hearing the laughter mingling with the dripping, slashing sounds the slavers made in a wading pool.
 This undone slave began banging himself against the bar of his cage, banged and banged until his face dripped in blood.
 Finally one of the giant guards pull the man out, broke his back, and flung him onto the hot sand for the birds.

 Silence fell over the camp.
 However desperate they might be, none of the slaves wanted to meet this same fate.
 Their numbers were dwindling.
 Manan wondered if the slavers were concerned about losing too many bodies during the trip.
 But she reasoned that they must pad the numbers.
-They certainly knew their business well enough to factor in the spoilation of their stock.
+They certainly knew their business well enough to factor in the spoliation of their stock.

 Manan did her best to protect herself from the sun.
 She tried to fold herself inside her rags and create some shade.
-Her skin had gone from bright red to a deep bronzy color over the last few weeks.
+Her skin had gone from bright red to a deep bronze color over the last few weeks.
 Now that her skin had settled its color, she noticed that the caravan leader often rode alongside her cage, casting glances at her.
 It wasn't clear what these glances meant until that night by the oasis when a giant guard opened her cage.
 Too tired to fight, Manan slid out of the cage and followed the giant.

 With these guards, the slavers didn't bother shackling the slaves.
 The giants' stride covered and two or three of her normal steps.
 They here huge but incredibly quick.
 She had seen one guard overtake a horse that bolted from the train.
 The horse ran at full tilt but the guard caught it and reined in the beast.
 The horse looked like a toy pony as the guard led it back to the group.

 So Manan swayed and dragged herself along as the giant kept watch over her, just a few steps behind.
 The sand, which cut and scraped her when it blew across her cage, felt warm and inviting under her bare feet.
 She wanted to dig her feet deeply into it and be a part of the warmth.
-Only there was no time to puase, the guard prodded her back with a stick, compelling her forward, towards the house in the oasis.
+Only there was no time to pause, the guard prodded her back with a stick, compelling her forward, towards the house in the oasis.

 The slavers traveled as a large party.
 The slavers brought their retinues with them, large parties to tend to them, entertain them, and pleasure them.
 Manan had heard evidence of the pleasuring many nights coming up from the wagon train.
 Sometimes even from the slave cages, though the guards quickly broke up these lapses into self-indulgence.

 As they entered the oasis, Manan could heard wild birds singing and what seemed to be monkey howling.
 Lizards darted across the foot path that led to the house.
 The house was built from logs, and was low and flat with a pitched roof.
 A porch wrapped around the house on all sides.
 Bodies seemed to fill up the porch.
 Closer to the house, talking and laughter drowned out the wild sounds of animals in the oasis.

 The guard led her around to the back of the house to the kitchens.
 A small staff who must have lived here because Manan did not recognize them, were busily preparing food and running it back and forth to the party.
-A few eyes travelled over her as she passed through the kitchen, through another series of doors and into a bed chamber.
+A few eyes traveled over her as she passed through the kitchen, through another series of doors and into a bed chamber.
 Those eyes were filled with lust and desire, but it was all looks and glances.
-The guard pointed a spill of pillows in teh middle of the room and grunted, "Wait!"
+The guard pointed a spill of pillows in the middle of the room and grunted, "Wait!"
 He stooped back down and left her there, alone.

 Even though she was young, Manan knew what happened between men and women, and sometimes men and men or women and women, in bedrooms like this.
-Her adopted sorcesses mother had been very open with her affections and liked bawdy stories too.
+Her adopted sorceress mother had been very open with her affections and liked bawdy stories too.
 She had never felt it herself, but Manan knew that desire animated much of the world around her.
-She guessed that tonight was to be her intitation into that world.
+She guessed that tonight was to be her initiation into that world.

 She didn't anticipate that the room would fill up with people, followed by the lead slaver himself.
 He was much shorter than Manan had expected.
 The size of his guards seemed to compensate for this own lack of stature.
 He was corpulent and red faced, clearly drunk and well fed tonight.
 His stringy black hair was pulled back tightly.
 The crowd parted as he walked in and the whispers and chatting stopped.
 The crowd, men and women alike, looked over, examined her.
 Such was the life of a slave, Manan thought.

 A woman stepped from the crowd, an elegant brown skinned woman.
-Manan's skin was almost as dark and bronzy as her's but not quite.
+Manan's skin was almost as dark and bronze as her's but not quite.
 The woman smelled like coriander and nutmeg.
 Her skin glistened and seemed moist.
 The very moistness of her skin made Manan feel dry and brittle by comparison.
 The woman circled her, nodded, then said, "You're not pretty, are you?"

 Was she supposed to respond?
 Manan chose not to.
 She didn't answer, and hung her head down.
 The woman titled her head up with a smoother finger under her chin.
-"Speak up girl," croacked the craggy slaver that had captured her in the woods.
+"Speak up girl," croaked the craggy slaver that had captured her in the woods.

-"No, mam, I'm not."
+"No, ma'am, I'm not."

 "No, your're not pretty, but you are strong and well made.
 I approve."